 A semester abroad in Thailand most definitely means lots of sunshine, fresh fruit smoothies, cutie kids…and lots of black?
 Here’s what you need to know about the Thai King’s death and your ILP semester.

-If you didn’t know, the Thai people love the Thai King.
-And if you haven’t heard, the Thai King Bhumibol Adulyadej passed away at age 88 in October 2016, which was a huge deal and Thailand is officially in a year of mourning out of respect.
-Uh-oh, a whole year of mourning?
+Thai King Bhumibol Adulyadej passed away at age 88 in October 2016, which was a huge deal and Thailand is officially in a year of mourning out of respect which ended in October 2017.
 If you're traveling to Thailand, what does that mean for you?

 - Here’s A Little History